Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Bruuk flicked his ear at Wild’s question, then duck-shrugged.
 "Don’t really have one."

 "Oh come off it.
 A big bloke like you, working on a freighter that runs gigs for *Clan Whitecrest* on the side?
-Like...any other Clan, maybe.
+Like... any other Clan, maybe.
 But them?"

 Bruuk cheered slightly from the compliment, but kept his answer carefully neutral.
 "They’re just a Clan.
 The only thing interesting about them is their mandate and focus.
 For me, this is just a job.
 Same goes for Morwk and Urgug, and the Shipmaster never really discusses himself.
 Moj and Dora are the ‘interesting’ ones."